denoland/fresh/docs/canary/concepts/ahead-of-time-builds.md

 deno run -A dev.ts build
 ```

-This will create a `_fresh/` folder in the project directory.
+This will create a `_fresh` folder in the project directory.
 That folder
 contains the optimized assets and a `snapshot.json` file which includes some
 metadata for Fresh.

-> ℹ️ The `_fresh/` folder should not be committed to the repository.
+> ℹ️ The `_fresh` folder should not be committed to the repository.
 Add an entry
 > in the `.gitignore` file to ensure that it is not committed.
 Create that file
 > at the root of your git repository if not present.
 >